rogerio-romao/tchef/README.md

 }
 ```

 So data will be whatever was the response when the call succeeded.
-If it didn't
+A generic can
+be passed in to type the response data for you, otherwise default to unknown.
+If
-succeed, the error will be a string message with different messages depending on
+it didn't succeed, the error will be a string message with different messages
-the type of the error - 404, malformed url, network error, error parsing the
+depending on the type of the error - 404, malformed url, network error, error
-json, etc.
+parsing the json, etc.

 That means calling Tchef should not need to be wrapped around a try-catch,
 instead it will always return and you only need to check for the ok property -